Probation or drop status

 Students may access their posted grades online, generally one week after the end of finals.
 An academic status will be displayed (good standing, probation, or drop).
 These computer-assigned academic standings are not final until the College has reviewed academic standing for all students.
-Reviews will be complete and the results posted in Enterprise for viewing on May 27, 2016 at 5 pm (for Spring 2016).

 All LAS students on probation or drop status after academic progress reviews will be notified via email.
 Students who do not receive this email message should contact LAS Student Academic Affairs.

 Academic probationary status serves as a warning that poor academic performance or failure to complete requirements in a timely fashion may jeopardize future enrollment status at and graduation from the University of Illinois.

 Probation levels identify a specific grade-point average which students are expected to earn in their next semester of enrollment on a minimum of 12 graded credit hours.
 Students placed on academic probation often are required to enter into an advising agreement that stipulates specific requirements they must meet in the next term of enrollment.